tsuneko/Orange-Juice/README.md

 ### Disclaimer:

 100% Orange Juice is a VAC enabled game.
 I'm fairly sure VAC only checks process signatures when you are online in a match, so only use this program when you have the shop open.
 If you're scared of getting VAC banned, use cheat engine instead.
 If you're too scared to use cheat engine, I suggest you go earn your money legitimately.
 Use entirely at own risk.
 I am not responsible for anything which can happen in regards to usage of my sources and/or releases.

+As far as I am aware, this cheat will not result in a VAC ban.